piccolo-orm/piccolo/docs/src/piccolo/tutorials/fastapi.rst

 Creating a new project
 ----------------------

-Using the ``piccolo asgi new`` command, Piccolo will scaffold a new FastAPI for you - simple!
+Using the ``piccolo asgi new`` command, Piccolo will scaffold a new FastAPI app for you - simple!

 Pydantic models
 ---------------